Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

-If your prerequisite courses include classes taken online or credits via AP/CLEP courses, we encourage you to contact the Admissions Office to further discuss your course history.
-We do accept specifc online and AP/CLEP courses with official documentation but may recommend or require additional coursework.
+If your prerequisite courses include classes taken online—or credits via AP/CLEP courses—we encourage you to contact the Admissions Office to further discuss your course history.
+We do accept specific online and AP/CLEP courses with official documentation but may recommend or require additional coursework.

-For more information on academic information, prerequisite courses and more, visit below.
+For more information on academic information, prerequisite courses and more, please visit below.

-Prospective SCO students submit applications on a rolling basis during the application cycle, so the importance of providing a detailed, competitive application is critical to be considered for admission to the program.
+Prospective SCO students submit applications on a rolling basis during the application cycle, so the importance of providing a detailed, competitive application is critical in order to be considered for admission to the program.

 When our team reviews applications, we want to see how your experiences, education and knowledge stand apart from others in the highly competitive pool of candidates.
 In addition to providing all relevant and required documentation, the following factors may affect your candidacy:

 Note that the items listed above are not the only considerations for admission.
 SCO examines the entire scope of each prospective student’s application in order to best understand the strength and well-roundedness of each candidate.

 For more information, visit our Become a Competitive Applicant page.